 • help shape how the future of the sector looks

-‘Fit Together’ is UK Active’s industry-wide campaign to lead the reopening of fitness and leisure facilities by providing operators with the practical resources for a safe and successful return.
+‘Fit Together’ is the UK Active industry-wide campaign that led the reopening of fitness and leisure facilities by providing operators with the practical resources for a safe and successful return.

 You can read their framework document here.